lingkeshra10/Spring-Batch-API/README.md

 - If care about testability and performance.
 - If work in a team, making it easier for others to understand and contribute.

-Conclusion
-This project follows a Layered Architecture with additional design patterns like Service, Repository, and Specification Pattern, ensuring modularity, maintainability, and scalability.

-## List of API
+## List of APIs
-Below is the list of API that need to access for the system.
+Below is a list of APIs required for system access.
+This list serves as a reference for developers, providing a clear understanding of how to interact with the available endpoints.

 | API Endpoint                         | Method | Description |
 |--------------------------------------|--------|-------------|